 RS: Your career has been global, from Japan to Syria, how does coming home now feel and how do you feel towards it now?

-Sean: I mean it’s certainly more cosmopolitan now, I mean I think they even have a Pret a Manger opening soon.
-It feels more liveable now; it feels like you can potentially do it.
+Sean: I mean it’s certainly more cosmopolitan now, it feels more liveable now; it feels like you can potentially do it.
 It feels more connected to the rest of the world.